QuaSi-Software/Documentation/docs/Technische_Beschreibung.md

 ![Image title](fig/221018_WP_Anlagenschema.png)

-The energy balance at the heat pump is composed of the incoming electricity, the incoming heat at a low temperature level and the outgoing heat flow at a higher temperature level.
+The energy balance at the heat pump is built up from the incoming electricity, the incoming heat at a low temperature level and the outgoing heat flow at a higher temperature level.
 The efficiency of the heat pump is defined by the coefficient of performance (COP) as a function of the condenser outlet temperature and the evaporator inlet temperature (see Figure 2).

 Fig. 2: Energy balance of the heat pump model